Interview With James Dooley

 We currently have five horses in training.
 The horses are:

-All five are in training and working nicely on the gallops.
+All six are in training and working nicely on the gallops.
 Hope they do it on the racecourse.

 What’s Next On The Agenda For Your Horses?